afair/girders.org/source/_posts/2012-09-29-scaling-postgresql-with-pgpool-and-pgbouncer.markdown

 ### Load Balancing

 PgPool load balancing splits read requests between all servers in the replicated cluster.
-Some replcation schemes do not make the slave available for reads, so are not candidates for this feature.
+Some replication schemes do not make the slave available for reads, so are not candidates for this feature.

 To setup, you define your master database (named